Andorran Landlords Slam Rental Law Draft as Hidden Rent Control Extension

 Key Points

-The Andorran Association of Real Estate Owners (APBI) has strongly criticised the government's draft law on residential rental regulations for 2027-2032, describing it as a disguised extension of existing market controls rather than genuine deregulation.
+The Andorran Association of Real Estate Owners (APBI) has issued a scathing critique of the government's draft law on residential rental regulations for 2027-2032, calling it a "hidden prolongation" of existing controls rather than true market liberalisation.

 Original Sources